 evestor have partnered with Quai Administration Ltd to provide brokerage, custody and administration services.
 When an investment trade takes place, Quai place the order with the fund manager (brokerage).
 Quai also support evestor in initiating transfers, and other administrative tasks.

-evestor launched in April 2017, it offered both an advised & non-advised service.
-We decided to split the brand and in April 2019 OpenMoney was launched to cater for the advice side.
+evestor launched in April 2017; we offered both an advised & non-advised service.
+We decided to split the brand and in April 2019, OpenMoney was launched to cater for the advice side.
 Doing so allowed us to deal with both audiences specifically meaning better products, content and service. evestor is a trading style of OpenMoney Adviser Services Limited.

-We use a passive investment strategy towards investing when managing our portfolios.
-Meaning we invest in passive mutual funds which track market indices; like the UK FTSE All Share and the US S&P 500.
+We use a passive investment strategy when managing our portfolios.
+This means that we invest in passive mutual funds which track market indices; like the UK FTSE All Share and the US S&P 500.
 We believe there are several benefits towards using this approach:

 At evestor, when we say ‘portfolio’ we simply mean a collection of investments.
 We offer three model portfolios created by our investment committee, these represent three risk levels; 1 – Low Risk (Cautious), 2 – Medium Risk (Balanced) and 3 – High Risk (Adventurous).

 It’s down to the asset allocation.
 There are several different asset classes like Equities and Property, which are considered high risk in comparison to Cash and Bonds (Lower Risk).
 So our low risk portfolio contains more Bonds and less Equities, compared to our high risk portfolio.